 I just returned from spending the day, January 2nd

 , 2018, 8:00-3:00 leading an arts integration workshop with a group of teachers in a very small, isolated rural school district in Missouri.
 I’m almost embarrassed to tell you how small my group was.
 Let’s just say that the number was under five, but over three.
 But hey, I never know what to expect.
 I’ve done similar things with a group of one hundred and twenty and I have to say that I prefer the smaller groups.
-My colleagues at the Education Department who are also directors in what we call the content, core, or tested subject areas always have larger groups.
-But that’s OK; by the end of my session, my little group understood that those teachers missed something important.
+My colleagues at the Education Department who are also directors in what we call content, core, or tested subject areas always have larger groups.
+That’s alright though, by the end of my session, my little group understood that those teachers missed something important.
 At least I hope that’s what they understood.

 Of course, the arts were always the solution in my class; I was the art teacher!
 Administrators often commented that they wished they could tap into the engagement and enthusiasm they witnessed in my class for the other teachers.
 They also said the same thing about the music, dance, and theatre teacher.
 I was never really convinced though that they understood exactly what they were seeing.
 Like the prisoners in Plato’s Allegory of the Cave